 Cloud provider give a short notice period of (1-2 weeks) to the existing customers about upgrades.
 This is a big problem when manually validating the changes to your SaaS application.

 Challenge#3: Validating interface compatibility

-With upgrade in Cloud service provider, at times the external interface is also upgraded which is a challenge for some subscribers who are used to older interface.
+With an upgrade in Cloud service provider, at times the external interface is also upgraded which is a challenge for some subscribers who are used to the older interface.
 Cloud(SaaS) subscribers need to ensure that the users can choose the interface version they wanted to work

 Challenge#4: Data Migration